mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/kafka/2.8.1-2.3.1/limitations/index.md

 ## Log Retention Bytes

 The `disk` configuration value is denominated in MB.
-It is recommended that you set the configuration value `log_retention_bytes` to a value smaller than the indicated `disk` configuration.
-See the [Configuration](/mesosphere/dcos/services/kafka/2.8.1-2.3.1/configuration/) section for instructions on customizing these values.
+We recommend that you set the configuration value `log_retention_bytes` to a value smaller than the indicated `disk` configuration.
+See the [Configuration](/mesosphere/dcos/services/kafka/latest/configuration/) section for instructions on customizing these values.

 ## Security